Cloud seeding: Sri Lanka

+In January 2019, the Sri Lanka Air Force (SLAF) and Ministry of Power, Energy and Business Development signed an agreement for a cloud seeding project, created in response to lower water levels for hydroelectric power due to dry weather.
+In February of that year, a group of officials from the SLAF, Ceylon Electricity Board, and meteorology and irrigation departments were sent to Thailand to study rainmaking projects carried out by the Department of Royal Rainmaking and Agricultural Aviation.
+On March 22, a Harbin Y-12 flew over the Maskeliya Reservoir at 2400 m, dispersing cloud seeding chemicals.
+Rain arrived the next day on March 23, though project members had expected it to appear earlier on the 22nd.
+News First proclaimed that the pilot project had "proven to be a success", while Mongabay described it as a "failed attempt" that had "fallen short" and highlighted various climate experts who recommended that the government conduct more research into the project's potential environmental effects before proceeding further.

 United Arab Emirates

 Southeast Asia

 In Southeast Asia, open-burning haze pollutes the regional environment.
 Cloud seeding has been used to improve the air quality by encouraging rainfall.
 On 20 June 2013, Indonesia said it will begin cloud-seeding operations following reports from Singapore and Malaysia that smog caused by forest and bush fires in Sumatra have disrupted daily activities in the neighboring countries.
 On 25 June 2013, hailstones were reported to have fallen over some parts of Singapore.
 Despite NEA denials, some believe that the hailstones are the result of cloud seeding in Indonesia.

-In 2015 cloud seeding was done daily in Malaysia since the haze began in early-August.